matthew-ia/planter/README.md

 > gulp develop
 ```

-If you're cloning, planter includes a quick command you can use to quickly get rid of planter's git history and start fresh: `npm run git-clean`
+If you're cloning, planter includes a quick command you can use to quickly get rid of planter's git history and start fresh: `npm run git-clean`.
+Warning: this is nuclear; it runs `rm -fr .git/` in the project directory.

 ## Config